Nandakumar, Purba Medinipur

-Nandakumar is a village in Nandakumar CD block in Tamluk subdivision of Purba Medinipur district in the state of West Bengal, India.
+Nandakumar is a town in Nandakumar CD block in Tamluk subdivision of Purba Medinipur district in the state of West Bengal, India.

 Geography

 Police station

 Nandakumar police station has jurisdiction over Nandakumar CD block.
 Nandakumar police station covers an area of 151.73 km2 with a population of 239,442.
 It is located at Nandakumar Bazar.

 CD block HQ

 The headquarters of this CD block are located at Kumarpur.

 Urbanisation

 94.08% of the population of Tamluk subdivision live in the rural areas.
 Only 5.92% of the population live in the urban areas, and that is the second lowest proportion of urban population amongst the four subdivisions in Purba Medinipur district, just above Egra subdivision.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As per the map of Nandakumar CD block and subsequent alphabetical list of villages in the District Census Handbook, Purba Medinipur, Nandakumar is a part of Kumarpur village.

 As per 2011 Census of India Kumarpur had a total population of 845 of which 441 (52%) were males and 404 (48%) were females.
 Population below 6 years was 77.
 The total number of literates in Kumarpur was 643 (83.72% of the population over 6 years).